 It seems likely that Canon will stick with a crop-factor APS-C sized sensor for the 7D replacement - if such a camera ever appears.
 It's a bonus for sports and wildlife photographers as it gives extra reach.

-That aside though, it seems likely that top-end technology will trickle down on to the enthusiast camera, so we expect to see something packed with lots of exciting extras, such as a touchscreen and Wi-Fi.
-We could also see the dual pixel technology as seen on the Canon 70D - with a better processor, this could be an exciting addition.
+That aside though, it seems likely that new technology will feature and we hope to see something packed with lots of exciting extras, such as a touchscreen and Wi-Fi connectivity.
+We could also see the dual pixel technology as seen on the Canon 70D, which gives better AF in live view and video mode - with a better processor, this could be an exciting addition.

 Digic 6 is the latest processing engine from Canon, but it's not found in the latest 70D, which sticks with the Digic 5+ processor.
 Instead, this processor is reserved for compacts such as the G16, S120 and SX280.
 Perhaps the 7D successor will be the first DSLR to feature the next generation processor instead.

 To differentiate the 7D Mark II from the 70D, we could see improved weather selling, a more advanced AF system and a higher resolution sensor.
-Canon seems to be playing fairly safe with resolution sizes so far though, so don't necessarily expect Nikonlike high figures.
+Canon seems to be playing fairly safe with pixel counts so far though, so don't necessarily expect Nikonlike high figures.

 Best compact system camera

-It's fair to say that the M hasn't been hugely well received, with many advanced photographers disappointed by the lack of direct controls, buttons and a viewfinder.
+It's fair to say that the M hasn't been hugely well received, with many advanced photographers disappointed by the lack of direct control dials, buttons and viewfinder.

 There's also a distinct lack of proprietary lenses, and, while you can attach existing EF and EF-S optics via an adapter, sticking a large lens on a small body does somewhat defeat the object.
 By comparison, the Micro Four Thirds system has over 25 optics, while even the Nikon 1 range is growing slowly.